anirbandey303/full-stack-web-application-with-PHP/README.md

 # Quordenet - An Online Educational Community Website

-This is a dynamic website that helps to delever study materials to users.
+This is a dynamic website that helps to delever study materials to users!

 ## Getting Started